 Negligent driver: The other party involved in a motorcycle accident.
 If it is determined that there was a failure by the other party to comply with applicable driving rules or regulations, they may be held responsible for damages and injuries sustained in a motorcycle crash.
 Type of negligence can be, speeding, failure to stop at a stop sign or red light, failing to check blind spots when changing lanes or turning, failing to use indicator lights when turning, distracted driving such as talking on a cell phone, texting, and driving or playing around with the radio and finally driving under the influence.

 Business Employer: A negligent driver, driving for a business or operating within the scope of their employment at the time of the motorcycle crash could be held liable for the actions of their employee.

-- Pedal issues: when pressing down on the break or gas pedal they may get stuck and cause an accident.
+- Pedal issues: when pressing down on the brake or gas pedal they may get stuck and cause an accident.

 - Safety indicators: blind spot indicators or turn singles or other safety alerts may malfunction and cause confusion, thus causing an accident.

-- Engine or transmission: in some cases, the engine may malfunction, the vehicle may stall causing collusions.
+- Engine or transmission: in some cases, the engine may malfunction, the vehicle may stall causing collisions.

 - Tires: Factory ties may have been installed improperly or there may be issues with the tires themselves.

-- Cracks in the frame: There maybe cracks in the motorcycle frame which deteriorates over time, these may lead to a malfunction or more severe injuries if they cannot withstand the force of an impact.
+- Cracks in the frame: There may be cracks in the motorcycle frame that deteriorate over time, these may lead to a malfunction or more severe injuries if they cannot withstand the force of an impact.